Compare products across retailers

 The agent layer is not a general chatbot.
 It is a focused interface over structured Irish grocery data across Aldi, Tesco, SuperValu and Dunnes Stores.

-Ask for a product, pack size or category and return comparable shelf prices, effective prices and unit prices across the four major retailers.
+Ask for a product, pack size or category and return matched product groups with shelf prices, member prices and unit prices across the four major retailers.

 Surface current Clubcard, Real Rewards, multibuy, was-price and member-only offers with the underlying offer text preserved.

-Turn week-over-week changes into readable summaries: what rose, what fell, by how much, and where the evidence came from.
+Turn daily changes into readable summaries: what rose, what fell, by how much, and where the evidence came from.

 Identify newly listed products, removed products and range churn by retailer, category or search term.

-Build weekly category notes, promotion roundups, competitor snapshots and customer-ready summaries from the latest snapshot.
+Build daily category notes, promotion roundups, competitor snapshots and customer-ready summaries from the latest snapshot.

 Responses can include scrape dates, retailer names, product URLs, IDs and row-level context so an analyst can verify the conclusion.